IBM-Blockchain-Archive/cp-web/README.md

 ##### OR

-You need a blockchain network to run this demo.
+You need to create a blockchain network to run this demo.

 **You have two options:**